gnawr/cs224w-notes/preliminaries/measuring-networks-random-graphs.md

 To find connected components:
 1. Start from a random node and perform breadth first search (BFS)
 2. Label the nodes that BFS visits
-3. If all the nodes are visited, the netowrk is connected
+3. If all the nodes are visited, the network is connected
 4. Otherwise find an unvisited node and repeat BFS